google/Chrome.Docs/m50/chrome-50-deprecations.md

 [Chromium Bug](https://code.google.com/p/chromium/issues/detail?id=583787)

 Transport layer security (TLS) supports a mechanism for negotiating versions, allowing for the introduction of new TLS versions without breaking compatibility.
 Some servers implemented this in such a way that browsers were required to use insecure endpoints as a fallback.
-Because of this, attackers could force _any_ web site, not just that are incorrectly configured, to negotiate for weaker versions of TLS.
+Because of this, attackers could force _any_ web site, not just those that are incorrectly configured, to negotiate for weaker versions of TLS.

 ## Remove KeyboardEvent.prototype.keyLocation